 - a.
-Confirm that no unspecified function has been programmed Confirm that no hidden circuits exist that will affect the function of the HDL programmed devices HPD, - b.
-Include testing of all signal paths in the HDL programmed deviceHPD, - c.
-Address the aspects of the system that are particular to HDL programmed devices HPD, and - d.
+Confirm that no unspecified function has been programmed that will affect the function of the HPD, - b.
+Include testing of all signal paths in the HPD, - c.
+Address the aspects of the system that are particular to HPD, and - d.
 Include timing analysis and simulation, - 7.147.
 Environmental qualifications and analyses should demonstrate that the inclusion of predeveloped items or auxiliary features does not degrade the ability of safety systems to perform their safety functions.